WPXH-TV: Sale to Paxson Communications

+In the late 2010s, what was now Ion Media applied to change WPXH's physical channel from 45 to 33 as part of the FCC's spectrum reallocation, along with moving its transmitter from Oneonta and into Birmingham proper, broadcasting from the Red Mountain site just south of town where the market's other television stations originate.
+With the change, it would no longer have any signal serving Gadsden.
+WPXH-TV's city of license was thus moved to the Birmingham suburb of Hoover.
+The new transmitter was activated early in 2020, centralizing channel 44 as a Birmingham area station once and for all.

 Newscasts

 Unlike other former independent stations and Fox affiliates that joined a Big Three network displaced due to Fox's affiliation deals with longtime major network stations, WPXH-TV (as WNAL-TV) did not invest in its own news department after it was affiliated with CBS in September 1996.
-Instead of local news programming, WNAL opted to air religious programming on weekday mornings before CBS This Morning (as well as the CBS Morning News) and at 10:00 p.m., and syndicated comedy and drama series at 5:00 and 6:00 p.m.
-In February 1998, the station entered into a news share agreement with Birmingham CBS affiliate WIAT (which temporarily shut down its news department the month prior, as part of a reboot of its news department in an effort to increase the persistently low ratings of its news programming), in which it would simulcast that station's nightly 5:00 and 10:00 p.m. newscasts; the WIAT news simulcasts were dropped in May 1999, when channel 44 became an independent station.
+Instead of local news programming, WNAL opted to air religious programming on weekday mornings before CBS This Morning (as well as the CBS Morning News) and at 10 p.m., and syndicated comedy and drama series at 5 and 6 p.m.
+In February 1998, the station entered into a news share agreement with Birmingham CBS affiliate WIAT (which temporarily shut down its news department the month prior, as part of a reboot of its news department in an effort to increase the persistently low ratings of its news programming), in which it would simulcast that station's nightly 5 and 10 p.m. newscasts; the WIAT news simulcasts were dropped in May 1999, when channel 44 became an independent station.

 In September 2001, as a Pax TV owned-and-operated station, WPXH entered into a news share agreement with WVTM-TV as part of an overall corporate management agreement between Paxson Communications and NBC.
-Under the agreement, WPXH-TV began airing rebroadcasts of WVTM's 6:00 and 10:00 p.m. newscasts on a half-hour tape delay (at 6:30 and 10:30 p.m.) each Monday through Friday night.
-The newscasts were discontinued after the 10:00 p.m. news rebroadcast on June 30, 2005, as Paxson had decided to end the news share agreements for its owned-and-operated stations upon Pax's rebranding as i: Independent Television.
+Under the agreement, WPXH-TV began airing rebroadcasts of WVTM's 6 and 10 p.m. newscasts on a half-hour tape delay (at 6:30 and 10:30 p.m.) each Monday through Friday night.
+The newscasts were discontinued after the 10 p.m. news rebroadcast on June 30, 2005, as Paxson had decided to end the news share agreements for its owned-and-operated stations upon Pax's rebranding as i: Independent Television.

-Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Analog-to-digital conversion

-WPXH-TV signed on its digital signal on UHF channel 45 in November 2002.
-The station shut down its analog signal, over UHF channel 44, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 45.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 44.